 The rapid growth of bank lending has caused problems for conduct of monetary policy.
-By selling long-term Government debt on a larger scale outside the banking system it has been possible to contain the rapid growth in money which could otherwise have taken place.
-This in turn has created shortages of liquidity in the money markets.
-If the Bank had not intervened to relieve these, short-term interest rates would have been forced up to unnecessarily high levels.
-The measures announced in June [ie variable rate loans facility made available to local authorities etc from the National Loans Fund/Public Works Loans Board; companies allowed to issue zero coupon and deep discount stocks] should reduce rate of growth of bank lending, by encouraging LAs etc to borrow from the NLF instead of from banks and by broadening options available to companies issuing their own debt, and so reduce levels of assistance required.
+By selling long-term Government debt on a larger scale outside the banking system, it has been possible to contain the rapid growth in money which could otherwise have taken place.
+This in turn has created shortages of liquidity in money markets.
+If Bank had not intervened, short-term interest rates would have been forced up to unnecessarily high levels.
+Measures announced in June [ie variable rate loans facility made available to local authorities etc from National Loans Fund/Public Works Loans Board; companies allowed to issue 'zero coupon' and 'deep discount' stocks] should reduce rate of growth of bank lending-by encouraging LAs etc to borrow from the NLF instead of from banks and by broadening options available to companies issuing their own debt-and so reduce levels of assistance required.